drvinhhoang/drvinhhoang/README.md

 <img src="Images/bigheadimage.jpg" width="1344" >

-Hi there, I'm Vinh, I'm currently a doctor.
-I'm being on the journey to become an iOS developer.
+Hi there, I'm Vinh, I'm currently a doctor, being on the journey to become an iOS developer.
 It's a rough path but also intriguing.

 ### Projects: